LogtalkDotOrg/logtalk3/scripts/embedding/yap/NOTES.md

 - `yap_logtalk_pl.sh`
 	creates a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application

+See the script usage examples in the `../SCRIPT.txt` file on how to create a YAP saved state that includes a Logtalk application.